Usage examples

 stmt = insert(ExampleTable).values(text="example_with_db_session")

-# On the first request, a connection and transaction were opened
+# On the first request, a connection and transaction are opened

 await session.execute(stmt)